 The Knickerbocker Glory:

-I remember having my first ever Knickerbocker Glory at around 13 years old.
+I also remember having my first ever Knickerbocker Glory at around 13 years old.
 We were on holiday in Blackpool.
-We had been out for the night, most properly finishing off our night in the slots ( as a child that was my favourite thing to do in Blackpool!) and walking to our hotel.
+As a family, we had been out for the night, most properly finishing off our night in the slots (as a child that was my favourite thing to do in Blackpool!) and walking to our hotel.

 I could not believe my eyes when we walked by an ice cream parlor, open and full of people eating ice creams.
 For that reason, I just gazed inside, memorised!.
 “Ice cream being sold late a night.!?”
 I can imagine my eyes were sparking!
 My dad said, come on lets go and try one.
 Oh my… It tasted amazing… I felt so lucky!